amaria33/osTicket-Post-Installation-Configuration/README.md

     title="Click for the larger version." /></a>
 </p>
 <p>
-We need to create a team here, we go to Agents->Teams->Add New Team->Level II Support->Permissions->Full->Save.
-This role has full access to osTicket.
+ We need to create a new role here, we go to Agents ->Add New Role ->System Administration->Permissions->Full->Save.
+This role has full access to osTicket, you can also assign agents to this department as well.
 </p>
 <br/>